LumaPictures/pflow/docs/streams.md

 ['1', '2', ['a'], '3', ['b', 'c'], '4', '5', ['d']]
 ```

-To better understand this, can separate data packets and bracketing packets into
+The chart below separates data packets and bracketing packets into
-separate rows:
+separate rows to reinforce a key concept of bracketing packets: they do not in any
+way alter the data packets themselves, they surround and lend stucture to them.

 ```
 --------------------------------------------------